FlorianStrobl/TypeScript/CCUS/CCUS.markdown

 # CCUS language definition

-## Version 1.0.0.0 (2021-2022)
+## Version 1.0.0 (2021-2022)

+CCUS stands for CC (me), universal and speed or simple.
-The language is designed to be able to program anything desiert with low effort in mind.
+The language was defined to be able problems with any abstraction of hardware and software while remaining simple and fast to developp in it.

 The language is heavily inspired by the programming languages: [TypeScript](https://www.typescriptlang.org), [C/C++](https://gcc.gnu.org/) and [C#](https://docs.microsoft.com/de-de/dotnet/csharp/) from their syntax and structures.